NEONScience/NEON-Data-Skills/_posts/Python/remote-sensing/uncertainty/2017-06-21-lidar-uncertainty.md

 Using the mapping information, we will determine the partial extents of the data by adding the number of columns and rows to the UTM northing and easting of the upper left corner.
 Since we know all the data is from the same tile, this data will be valid for all tiles.
+However, if you have tiles that are the same you would need to ensure that you are able to

 ```python